Pride and Joy Families

 Location: Identity Youth Center, 206 State Street, Binghamton

 Description: Binghamton Rainbow Kids is a new support group for families with LGBTQ+ children ages 12 and younger.
 The group will offer kids the chance to socialize with one another in the care of youth facilitators while their parents/caregivers meet and engage in their own supportive conversation.
 Karen Fuller, Credentialed Family Peer Advocate with more than 10 years of experience working with families of trans youth, oversees the group and will facilitate the parents' discussion.
 Binghamton Rainbow Kids is offered free of charge and is open to all families with a young LGBTQ child.
 Sponsors of the new group are Identity Youth Center (Binghamton), Pride and Joy Families (Binghamton), and the Q Center (Syracuse).
-The group launches on Saturday, January 12, 2019, 1-3 pm at Identity Youth Center, 206 State Street, Binghamton.
-Advance registration is required.
-Please contact Karen Fuller at (800) 475-2430 or email@example.com.
+Information and to RSVP for future gatherings, please contact Karen Fuller at (800) 475-2430 or email@example.com.
+The group launched in January 2019 and meets at Identity Youth Center, 206 State Street, Binghamton.

 AFFIRM Mental Health Provider Training